Richard Lásik

-Richard Lásik (born 18 August 1992) is a Slovak football midfielder who plays for FC Andau.
+Richard Lásik (born 18 August 1992) is a Slovak football midfielder who plays for Andau.

 Club career

 Early career

 Born in Bratislava, Lásik began his career at Slovan Bratislava before departing in 2004 for the Jozef Vengloš Academy.
 Lásik spent three years at the club before being spotted by renowned Brescia.
 On 25 January 2012, Richard joined MFK Ružomberok on loan until the end of the season.
 He made his MFK Ružomberok debut in the Slovak Corgoň Liga against Spartak Trnava on 9 March 2012.

 On 25 August 2016, he moved to Italy and joined Avellino.

 After not playing in the 2018–19 season, on 6 August 2019 he signed a 2-year contract with Serie C club Teramo.

 FK Pohronie

 In late September 2021, Lásik signed a deal with Pohronie of the Fortuna Liga until the end of the year, with both parties having the option to extend.
 At the time, Pohronie was ranked last in the league table.
 Upon his arrival, Lásik admitted a burden of responsibility to elevate the team in the rankings and praised the conditions in the club.
 He went on to be released during the winter break after competing in 8 games.